devrtex/ott-seller-panel/README.md

 In the OTT Navigator app, user information is presented clearly for easy management and monitoring.
 Here's how it looks:

-1. **User Information Display**: User details such as username, expiry date, system notice and provider name will be shown.
+1. **User Information Display**: User details such as username, ip address, expiry date, system notice and provider name will be shown.
 This allows users to keep track of their account status.
 ![will-be-displayed](https://github.com/devrtex/ott-seller-panel/assets/106234691/cfb0ea03-0599-4a3b-9594-9145101a6404)

 2. **Access Control Features**: Expired or multi-login deteted users are automatically blocked from accessing the service.
 This helps maintain security and ensures that only authorized users are allowed.